 For Pressed Preservation

 Natural flowers generally look best in pressed preservation, however, some flowers may need a bit of a touch up.
-If you want your white flowers to look less ivory, we recommend adding color correction on.
 All flowers in pressed preservations will fade naturally even with color correction.
 Color correction can slow this process.
+We want to ensure that the natural beauty shines through as much as possible.

 Resin Preservation Expectations